Kinesiotaping Physical Therapists

 - Keeping cartilage and bones in position during and after an injury

 A Cautionary Tale

 Kinesiotape is safe for almost everyone to use as there is no medicine in the tape itself.
 Still, there are some people for whom the therapy may cause other health issues.
-Your therapist at TRI Physical Therapy in New York City takes a complete medical history before starting the treatment to prevent any side effects.
+Your therapist at Physical Therapy clinic in Brooklyn in Brooklyn takes a complete medical history before starting the treatment to prevent any side effects.

 Some of the reasons why kinesiotaping isn’t for you include:

 - You’re allergic to the adhesive of the tape.

 - There are open wounds on the area where the tape needs to be affixed.

 - You suffer from deep vein thrombosis (DVT).